An EV Calculator is just below.

 N is f/stop Number, t is shutter speed (duration Time).
 The idea is that settings with a constant EV ratio are the same Equivalent Exposure.
 And that 1 EV is a 2x exposure difference.
 This typically confuses us, only because we have higher expectations.
 It is named Exposure Value, and it is very important to our exposure methods, but it's only about how exposure changes, it is not an exposure.
 Exposure needs ISO, which is not a factor of EV.

-The basis of this is 2EV = N2/t So EV is powers of two.
-Stops of shutter speed change exposure in powers of two.
-F/stops are numbered incrementing by the square root of 2, each square root of 2 number is a power of two.
-So all the EV formula is saying is that the EV increments in steps of 2x power.
-How exposure changes, not about any absolute light level.
+The basis of this is 2EV = N2/t So EV is an exponent power of two.
+Stops of shutter speed reduce exposure in powers of two.
+F/stops are numbered incrementing by the square root of 2, then each squared number is a power of two.
+So what the EV formula is saying is that the EV increments in steps of 2x.
+It is about how exposure changes, not about any absolute light level.
 We also need ISO for that.
-But once we do know a proper exposure, EV shifts it to any other.
+But once related to a proper exposure with ISO, EV can become a meaningful absolute number of exposure.

 A greater EV number meters a brighter light, so less Exposure is needed.
 A greater EV number is a lower row in the EV chart with faster shutter speeds, which is less Exposure.
 EV number is about the necessary camera settings, and EV number increases in the opposite direction from the Exposure required (one EV is same amount as one stop, both are a 2x change in exposure).

-Wrong myths we hear (which need some elaboration)
+Some Wrong stories we hear (which need some elaboration)

 Is ISO a factor of EV?
 Of course it is.
+To have any meaning, certainly it is.
 The question only arises because, maybe at first glance, no ISO term appears in the EV formula.
 The EV number depends on the shutter speed and f/stop settings.
 Therefore some do make a stand that "EV is independent of ISO" (which is far too simplistic).
-The formula and the chart may seemingly be independent of ISO, however the concept of exposure is definitely about the ISO that you are using, and EV is also about the ISO that you are using.
-The camera settings being computed were selected for some specific ISO value.
+The formula and the chart may seemingly be independent of ISO, however the concept of exposure is definitely about the ISO that you are using.
+The camera settings being computed were selected or metered for some specific ISO value.
+If it is to serve any useful purpose, obviously EV represents the camera settings to use at some specific ISO (the ISO we're using when we meter a correct exposure.)
 A different ISO will require different camera settings.
-This all works out fine (below).
+This all works out fine.

 So, exposure of the photo obviously depends on all three factors, aperture, shutter speed, and ISO.
-See Google for Exposure Triangle for more basics of that, the very first concept photographers need to know.
-That exposure concept is about knowing when and why and how you modify each of the three parameters.
+See Google for Exposure Triangle for more basics of that, which is about the very first concept photographers need to know about Exposure.
+Then knowing "photography" includes knowing when and why and how you give preference to each of those three parameters.

 In the relative sense, EV is just a relative change in any of these three variables, one "stop" of exposure.

-EV was invented to aid development and control of the first light meters placed into cameras in the late 1950s, back when film speed depended only on the roll of film loaded in the camera.
-EV camera "settings" are in that context, meaning shutter speed and aperture, for the film speed that was already defined and in place.
-In use, we set an ISO value for the meter, so we can meter an EV value at that ISO, and the camera settings are computed from EV (or the EV chart does this too).
+The EV nomenclature was invented to aid development and control of the first light meters placed into cameras in the late 1950s, back when film speed depended only on the roll of film loaded in the camera.
+EV camera "settings" are in that context, meaning shutter speed and aperture, for the film speed that was already defined and in place (for whatever ISO we are using).
+The old mechanical cameras only had settings for shutter speed and f/stop.
+However, in use, we still had to set a film ISO value for the meter, so we can meter an EV value at that ISO, and the camera settings are computed from EV (or the EV chart does this too).
 EV computes only the shutter and aperture settings (for that ISO), and when we use it, we see that EV cannot work without ISO.
 In use today, we set our light meter for ISO, and it tells us EV (or f/stop and shutter speed directly).

 The EV formula may have no ISO term, but EV is of course computed from the camera settings which are already explicitly chosen to match some ISO to some scene light level for proper exposure - so EV of course depends on the ISO used.
 Digital cameras make it easier to change the media sensitivity, but concept is still the same.
 Change ISO and the EV changes (different settings are required).
 For a proper exposure of any scenes light level, any EV number applies to only the one ISO value metered (other ISO obviously have other EV, and other settings).